zahrabakhshalizadeh/maryrosecook.com/_posts/2016-08-19-responding-to-a-students-request-for-help.md

 #### Open process (vs closed)

-* An open process is one that, though directed, helps the student to learn more than a closed process.
+* An open process is one that helps the student to learn more than a closed process.
 For example, letting the student type, rather than typing myself, or saying "can you use the filter function for that?" rather than "type dot f i l t e r ...".

 ### Traps I sometimes fall into